-A records search of the site files and maps was conducted at the Southern San Joaquin Valley Archaeological Information Center, California State University, Bakersfield (see Appendix C).
+A records search of the site files and maps was conducted at the Southern San Joaquin Valley Archaeological Information Center, California State University, Bakersfield (see Appendix A).
 These investigations determined that there were no previous cultural resource studies performed within the Project area and there have been three cultural resources studies performed within a one-half mile radius.
-There are no recorded resources within the Project area and there are two known resources, the Poplar Ditch and the Southern Pacific Railroad, within the one-half mile radius.
+There are no recorded resources within the Project area and there is one recorded resource, the Friant-Kern Canal, within the one-half mile radius.